digital-craftsman-de/ids/UPGRADE.md

 Reduced visibility of internal methods `idAtPosition`, `mustNotContainDuplicateIds` and `mustOnlyContainIdsOfHandledClass` of `IdList` from `public` to `private`.

-You need to remove your usages of those methods if you're using them somewhere.
-Let me know if they are important to you with your use case.
+Remove your usages of those methods if you're using them somewhere.

 ## From 0.3.* to 0.4.0